krstffr/meteor-slidr/README.md

         // If you do not want the indicators to contain numbers,
         // set your own text content here!
         paginationContent: '•'
+      },
+      // Optional: Add a callback which will get called with this views
+      // viewoptions whenever the view gets updated.
+      slideCallback: function( viewOptions ) {
+        return console.log('This is a local slide callback, and this is the the wrapper element for this view: ', viewOptions.wrapper );
       }
     }, {
       // Here's another slideshow view which is bound to the first one